ComparativeGenomicsToolkit/Comparative-Annotation-Toolkit/README.md

 `--denovo-exon-support`: For de-novo predictions, discard any transcripts with less than this percent of RNA-seq exon support.
 Must be a value between 0 and 100.
 Default is 0.

+`--denovo-ignore-novel-genes`: For de-novo predictions, discard any transcripts that are predicted to be novel genes.
+In other words, only retain putative novel isoforms.

+`--denovo-novel-end-distance`: For de-novo predictions, allow transcripts to be included if they provide a novel 5' or 3' end N distance away from any existing ends.
+Default is 0.

+`--denovo-allow-unsupported`: For de-novo predictions, allow novel isoforms to be called if they contain splices that are not supported by the reference annotation even if they are also not supported by RNA-seq.
+Without this flag, novel isoforms will only be called if they have one or more splice that has RNA-seq/IsoSeq support and no reference annotation support.

 `--require-pacbio-support`: If set, all isoforms in the final set must be supported by at least one IsoSeq read.
 This flag is likely to discard a ton of transcripts, so be careful.

 `--in-species-rna-support-only`: If set, all of the above intron/exon support flags will look only at RNA-seq/IsoSeq data from the species in question, and not make use of `homGeneMapping` to check support in all species.
 The output plots will always report in-species support.